-Explosion at mosque in Syria’s Homs kills three: Report
+Explosion at mosque in Syria’s Homs kills at least six: Report

 State media said security forces had imposed a cordon around the area and were investigating.

-Local officials told Reuters news agency it may have been caused by a suicide bomber or explosives placed there.
+Local officials told the Reuters news agency it may have been caused by a suicide bomber or explosives placed there.

+Ayman Oghanna, Al Jazeera’s correspondent in Aleppo, noted that Homs is home to a diverse population of Alawites, Christians and Sunni Muslims.
+He said the attack targeted an Alawite mosque, warning it could “inflame sectarian tensions” across the country.

+He said no group had claimed responsibility for the strike, but noted a recent surge in ISIL (ISIS) activity in Syria.
+He added that government forces had carried out an operation near Aleppo, arresting three alleged ISIL members.